 If you've been pondering the pros and cons of getting into a prepaid credit card, and you're still on the fence, read on.
 Chances are, the benefits of prepaid credit cards are going to increase as we get deeper into 2012.

 Why?
-This is just speculation for the moment, but the moment seems right for prepaid cards to better themselves.
+This is just speculation for the moment, but the moment seems right for prepaid card offers to better themselves.
 Here are three reasons I'm thinking prepaid credit cards are due for some improvements this year.

 Recent rumblings in Congress: Last month, U.S. Senator Robert Menendez (D-NJ) introduced the Prepaid Card Consumer Protection Act, which, if it ends up being passed into law (something of a long shot in an election year, granted), the act would eliminate the worst hidden fees and, most importantly, make it crystal clear to consumers what the fees are.